 Group baptisms at Blessed Sacrament take place on the third Sunday of the month at 12:30pm.

 There is a maximum of 4 babies at St. Mary's and 6 at Blessed Sacrament for each ceremony.
-We suggest masks be worn by all those over the age of 5.
 The church will be open 15 minutes before the ceremony.

-Please feel free to contact our Baptism Coordinator at 508-668-4974 x115.
+Please contact our Baptism Coordinator, Pat Chitvanni, at 508-668-4974 x115 to schedule a baptism or if you have any questions.
 You can leave a message and your call will be returned.